 Wow!
-It’s December first!
-I’m sure many of you already have all of your Christmas decorations well on their way.
-I don’t do a lot of decorating around here, and this is definitely early for me.
-I’m a fly by the seat of my pants kind of gal and usually don’t put the tree up until absolutely necessary.
+It’s almost December!!
+I’m sure many of you already have your Christmas decorations well on their way.
+I don’t do much decorating around here, and this is early for me.
+I’m a fly-by-the-seat-of-my-pants gal and usually don’t put the tree up until necessary.

-I’ve been saving this great pedestal platter for just the right project, and finally it is time for it’s makeover.
+I’ve been saving this great thrift store pedestal platter for just the right project, and finally, it is time for its makeover.

-TIP Before you spray paint, remember to remove any stickers and dirt from your project.
-If there are any rough places, be sure to sand, and wipe away any dust and dirt.
+TIP: Before spraying paint, remove any stickers and dirt from your project.
+If there are rough places, sand and wipe away dust and dirt.
+Dust is the number one enemy during your spray paint project.

 I used Krylon Modern White Super Maxx on this platter.
 It’s the perfect Christmas white.
 I sprayed several light coats with the platter upside down.
 After allowing it to dry, I turned it upright and sprayed several more light coats to get the perfect coverage with no drips.

-Christmas décor doesn’t have to be expensive.
-Using spray paint will easily change up your current pieces to make them perfect for the holidays!
+Christmas decor doesn’t have to be expensive.
+Spray paint can easily transform your current pieces into something perfect for the holidays!
 Use any Christmas items you have to decorate your new project.
 Candles and glass cups from the dollar store make this a very inexpensive upcycle.

-Using Krylon’s Modern White made this project quick and easy and oh so pretty!
-What have you spray painted lately?
+Using white spray paint made this project quick, easy, and oh-so-pretty!
+What have you spray-painted lately?

 gail